 While you’re first working on this, use a long leash while you work on training.
 You can buy leashes of a variety of sizes.

-Having a long leash will allow you to work on recall while still being able to pull him back if he gets too distracted by all the fun things that are outside!
+Having a long leash will allow you to teach your dog to come when called—while letting you pull him back if he gets too distracted by all the fun things outside!

 6. Do the “turn on your heel” exercise